You are here

 Questions for Reflection/Discussion:

-Follow the link below or copy and paste it into your browser for this weekend’s readings.
+For this Sunday’s readings, click on the link below or copy and paste it into your browser.

 Questions for Reflection/Discussion:

-Follow the link below or copy and paste it into your browser for the readings for February 16th
+Click on the link below or copy and paste it into your browser for this Sunday’s readings.

 Questions for Reflection/Discussion: